open-austin/atmosphere-license/about.md

 Yes.
 Releasing your own work under the Atmosphere License doesn't limit your rights to release it under any different licenses, including closed-source licenses, incompatible open source licenses, etc.

-### Is Atmosphere-licensed code compatible to upload to the Python Package Index (PyPI)?
+### Is Atmosphere-licensed code compatible with the terms of use for uploading packages to the Python Package Index (PyPI)?

 Yes.
 PyPI packages must have a license, but those licenses [don't need to grant any rights to derivative works](https://pypi.org/policy/terms-of-use/).
 Because the Atmosphere Licenses only limit rights to derivative works, they grant more than the minimum rights required for the PyPI.